Justice's Style: clothes that keep up with the tempo

 Justice in the pages of TVG magazine.

-When they perform, they often wear black, gray and white.
+When performing, they often wear black, gray and white.
 Slim jeans, not to say skinny, ostentatious belts, silver chains, tattoos (imitated by their fans who also often dressed like them - I plead guilty to this second point), Ray Bans and, of course, leather jackets.
 They first find them in thrift stores, then Xavier gets his kit from Dior.
 A house for which they will compose a show music from a model that is lying in their drawers.
 Which already shows their affinity with the world of fashion, unusual for electro producers.

 This music would later be released in four parts under the title “Planisphère”.

-Surface to Air, the creative studio behind the iconic We Are Your Friends video (a remix that made the group famous), also collaborated with Justice by creating two jackets in April 2008.
+Surface to Air, the creative studio behind the iconic We Are Your Friends video (a remix that made the band famous), also collaborated with Justice by creating two jackets in April 2008.
 One like the ones Gaspard wears, the other like Xavier's, to the great delight of fans who can get their hands on them (of which I'm not one, but I've since dried my tears).

 santorini-navy-blue